 in June 2020, Chantre, Parker, Grant Gonzalez, Ph.D. and MacQueen, also from Parker’s lab, co-founded Tender Food to bring their animal-free meat to the masses.

 In 2022 Tender Food announced that they had secured $12 million in seed financing led by Lowercarbon Capital.

 Tender’s founders say their products will differ from other alternative meat in texture and mouthfeel, as the core innovations licensed from Harvard enable the company to simulate the complexity of whole-muscle cuts such as pulled pork, chicken breast and steak.
-Tender is gearing up for a first product launch in 2022, and plans to partner with local restaurants before potentially scaling up to retail or food services.
+Tender launched its first product in 2022, which is now being served at Saus, a vegetarian restaurant in Somerville’s Bow Market.